Mermade/widdershins/README.md

   -r, --raw             Output raw schemas not example values          [boolean] -s, --search          Whether to enable search or not, default true
                                                        [boolean] [default: true]
-  -t, --theme           Syntax-highlighter theme to use                 [string] -u, --user_templates  directory to load override templates from       [string]
+  --summary             Use summary instead of operationId in TOC      [boolean] -t, --theme           Syntax-highlighter theme to use                 [string] -u, --user_templates  directory to load override templates from       [string]
 ```